Apply for a copy certificate for an event that has already been registered

 We aim to send out all certificates within our stated timescales but forthcoming industrial action affecting Royal Mail will mean that certificates are likely to take longer to be delivered than usual.
 If you are making a Priority application because you require the certificate urgently, please bear this in mind.

-There are a number of ways to apply for a copy certificate.
+You can apply for a copy certificate online, or by post.
 Make sure you have everything you need before you apply.

 - Apply for a copy birth certificate (in the application form, you can choose a full or a short certificate; the fee is the same.
 For a first British passport, and most other purposes, you'll need a full birth certificate)